 The act also procures $950m to finance capital improvements to commuter and intercity rail and local transit lines to serve the high-speed train system.
-An implementation plan approved in August 2005 estimates that it would take eight to eleven years.
+An implementation plan approved in August 2005 estimated that it would take eight to eleven years.

 The decision to start the project was made in 2011, after detailed environmental studies and public opinion gathering, despite project proposal was made in way back in 2000.
-An initial funding bill for construction of a 130-miles stretch of the project was signed in July 2012.
+An initial funding bill for construction of a 130-mile stretch of the project was signed in July 2012.

 California High Speed Rail Authority